Delca01/Bortar/README.md

 well on mobile platforms), but small businesses have no use for them (except for the occasional advertisements).
 Desktop general purpose cataloging programs are be useful for businesses, but not for the everyday wine enthusiast.
 The program that has gotten closest to merging the two concepts is Winebase, a desktop wine cellar inventory application, that can be used for your personal collection and for small business inventory alike.
 However, it's stricly offline, and you can't use it in special applications like a wine reserve or a winery's preorder system.
-Bortar tries to solve this problem by giving you an easy to use system, that you can set up and manage the available wines yourself, or even for your customers.
+Bortar tries to solve this problem by giving you an easy to use system that you can set up and manage locally for yourself and your customers, or use online as your personal wine catalog.